MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

 ### Introduction

-The Movie Guru app should help users find movie information through either keyword-based or vector-based search.
+The Movie Guru app should help users find movie information through either **keyword**-based or **vector**-based search.
 This challenge focuses on building a flow that analyzes a short user query, determines the best search method (vector or keyword), and rewrites the query for optimal retrieval.
-The flow will invoke a dotPrompt to classify the query type and forward it to the retriever with the appropriate parameters, returning relevant documents.
+The flow will need to invoke a dotPrompt to classify the query type.
+The flow with then forward it to the retriever with the appropriate parameters, returning relevant documents.

 Example Scenarios: